npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Tue, 30 Apr 2024 20:28:38 +0530
 ### [Mapped | From US to Australia, how pro-Palestine students’ protests are spreading](https://www.firstpost.com/explainers/mapped-us-australia-pro-palestine-students-protests-13765669.html)

-Article found but Couldn't summarize
-Students at various universities across the world are staging protests against Israel’s war in Gaza.
-Their demand is that the administrations divest and sever ties with the Jewish nation
+Students from universities around the globe are protesting against Israel's actions in Gaza, calling for their institutions to divest from and cut ties with Israel.
+The movement began at Columbia University two weeks ago and has since gained momentum, leading to student suspensions at Columbia and Cornell Universities for refusing to dismantle campus encampments.
+The protests have now become a global phenomenon, with universities in Australia, the UK, Italy, France, and other countries seeing similar demands for divestment from companies that support weapon manufacturing and Israel, in light of the ongoing conflict with Hamas.

 Tue, 30 Apr 2024 19:45:10 +0530
 ### [Protesters rename Columbia's Hamilton Hall 'Hind's Hall': Who was Palestinian girl Hind Rajab?](https://www.firstpost.com/explainers/protesters-columbias-hamilton-hall-hinds-hall-palestinian-girl-hind-rajab-13765640.html)